A traveler’s guide to strikes in Italy

 Strikes in Italy are common, and could definitely affect your trip.

-Strikes are so common in fact, that one of the first words I learned after moving to Italy was sciopero, the word for strike.
-After I’d lived there a few months, I got used to them as the Italians do, and learned another useful Italian word: arrangiarsi, to figure it out.
+Strikes are so common in fact, that one of the first words I learned after moving to Italy was sciopero, the Italian word for “strike”.
+After I’d lived there a few months, I got used to them as the Italians do, and learned another useful Italian word: arrangiarsi, “to figure it out”.
 Yes, strikes are inconvenient and disruptive, but you can’t do anything about them.
-However, you can plan around them, because….
+However, you can plan around them, because…

 Most strikes in Italy are planned in advance and communicated to the public.

-Announced a few weeks or months ahead of time, most strikes are conveniently published so that you can work around them.
-Check the list on the website of the Commissione di Garazia Sciopero (screen shot below) to see which group is striking, and when.
-Since the website is in Italian, I’ve provided the screen shot below to help you understand the information.
+The most common strikes that affect travelers include public transportation (rail, bus, and air), museum personnel, and fuel (both fuel transport and gas station personnel).
+But strikes are conveniently publicized a few weeks or months ahead of time, so that you can work around them.
+Check the list on the website of the Commissione di Garazia Sciopero (screenshot below) to see which group is striking, and when.
+The website is in Italian, so translate the page into English using the Google Translate extension on your search bar or right click on the page and choose “Translate to English” to understand the information.

-So although the baggage handlers at Rome’s airport are going on strike, the rest of the airport will be working perfectly normally (pack carry-on).
-Or, the transportation strike may affect trains but not buses.
-Or, the post office is on strike and while it’s certainly inconvenient that you won’t be able to mail home your Italian ceramics, at least you know about it.
+This means, for example, that although you may read that the baggage handlers at Rome’s airport are going on strike, the rest of the airport will be working perfectly normally (remember to pack carry-on in this case, however).
+Or a specific transportation strike may affect trains but not buses.
+Or the post office is on strike, so while it’s certainly inconvenient that you won’t be able to mail home your Italian ceramics, at least you know about it.

-On the other end of the spectrum, my husband and I were flying to Sicily via Munich for a holiday and arrived in Munich to find Italian air traffic control was on strike.
+On the other end of the spectrum, my husband and I were flying to Sicily via Munich for a holiday and arrived in Munich to find Italian air traffic controllers were on strike.
 We decided not to hang around and wait, and instead visited a travel agency in the airport.
-We cancelled our Sicily hotels and spent a lovely week in Barcelona.
+We canceled our Sicily hotels and spent a lovely week in Barcelona.
 The point is….

-If you know about a national train strike ahead of time, you can plan to stay an extra day in the city, or leave a day earlier, or plan an alternate mode of transportation to get to your destination.
+If you know about a national train strike ahead of time, you can plan to stay an extra day in the city, leave a day earlier, or plan an alternate mode of transportation (take a bus, for example, or rent a car) to get to your destination.
 But if you show up at the train station with all your luggage and then discover there’s a strike, don’t expect a help desk or hotline phone number to help you make other arrangements.
-Strikes are normal in Italy, and the Italians work around them.
-You’ll need to as well.

 Client Testimonials